-We want you to feel comfortable in what for most of you is your first home away from home.
-With our combination of breathtaking mountain views, stunning architecture and exciting residential academic programs and living and learning communities, we strive to deliver one of the best on-campus living experiences in the country.
+We offer CU Boulder housing to our students, faculty, staff and families and we want you to feel welcome in your home away from home.
+With our combination of exceptional residential programs and services, breathtaking mountain views and stunning architecture we strive to deliver one of the best on-campus living experiences in the country.

 Residence Hall Living

-First-year students are required to live in a residence hall for two semesters while transfer students can choose this option if space is available.
-This is a valuable part of building the foundation for a successful college experience.
+First-year freshmen are required to live in a residence hall for their two semesters (excluding summer session), while transfer students can choose this option, Bear Creek Apartments or off-campus living.
+Living in a residence hall is a valuable part of building the foundation for a successful college experience.
 Here are some of the amenities and benefits you can expect:

-- Utilities, including internet, telephone and basic cable TV service
+- Utilities, including wireless Internet and basic cable TV service

 - Combination microwave oven, freezer and refrigerator